A Remark on Random Vectors and Irreducible Representations: Abstract

 \section{Abstract}

-It was observed in \cite{Al2} that the expectation of a squared scalar product of two random independent unit vectors that are uniformly distributed on the unit sphere in $\mathbb{R}^n $ is equal to $1/n$.
-It is shown below that this is a characteristic property of random unit vectors defined on invariant probability subspaces of irreducible real representations of compact Lie groups.
+The expectation of a squared scalar product of two random independent unit vectors that are uniformly distributed on a unit sphere in $\mathbb{R}^n $ is equal to $1/n$.
+We show that this is a characteristic property of random unit vectors defined on invariant probability subspaces of irreducible representations of compact Lie groups.
+We also discuss a relation of this fact to some properties of random invariant tensors